JaySabido/GettingandCleaningData/README.md

 ### And coding style

-The script does the following per the project assignment requirement https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project:
+The script does the following per the project assignment requirement as stated in this URL: https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.